Dog Won’t Eat Dry Food Anymore? Here’s What It Means

 A sudden loss of appetite could be indicative of any number of health conditions.
 If your dog is refusing to eat anything, you should take them to your vet to make sure they are okay.

-That’s especially true if the lack of appetite is accompanied by other symptoms, like vomiting or diarrhea.
+That’s especially true if the lack of appetite is accompanied by other symptoms, like vomiting, diarrhea, lethargy, or a change in body temperature.
 These are serious causes for concern, and you should get your dog checked immediately.

 Dental problems are another common cause, especially for pups that refuse to eat crunchy kibble.
 If your dog has bad or broken teeth, it could make it painful to chew, which would cause them to refuse to munch on their dry food.